takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
-> Please verify that the submitted code agrees with the licence for whis project.
+> Please verify that the submitted code agrees with the licence for this project.
 This can be a particular problem for code snippets from websites such as [StackOverflow](https://stackoverflow.com/legal/terms-of-service/public)

 ### Reporting Bugs